LiamFlood/prototype/terms.md

 ### 5.1 General Principles

-- Customer ensures that data sources required for ALS Optimizer are available in one of the integration patterns described below.
+- Customer ensures that data sources required for Empirica are available in one of the integration patterns described below.
-- Pascal configures and maintains the ingestion pipeline from the agreed interfaces into the ALS Optimizer platform.
+- Pascal configures and maintains the ingestion pipeline from the agreed interfaces into the Empirica platform.
 - Unless otherwise agreed, data is provided in UTC or clearly documented local time including offset.
 - Where schemas or formats change, Customer notifies Pascal in advance so ingestion can be adjusted without loss of data.